FabianMatata/StreetFood-Website/README.md

 StreetFood Website

 ## Project Description
 This is a website that shows various foods served in a restaurant.
-Its used to advertise their main dishes.
+Its used to advertise their main dishes to their potential clients.

 ## Author
 Fabian Matata